ULL-ESIT-PL/babel-learning/doc/tan-liu-babel-macros/tan-liu-babel-macros.md

 ## The case of facebookincubator/idx

-[facebookincubator/idx][] is a  library that preceded [optional chaining](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
+[facebookincubator/idx][] is a  library that preceded JS [optional chaining](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Optional_chaining).

 It provided `idx`, which is a utility function for traversing properties on objects and arrays, where intermediate properties may be null or undefined.